Low Functioning Autism – What Sets it Apart

 Ways low functioning autism differs from high-functioning autism

-No two children with ASD will experience the same symptoms; rather, disorders are placed on a spectrum according to severity.
-The American Psychiatric Association’s Diagnostic and Statistical Manual, Fifth Edition (DSM-5) defines autism spectrum disorders as follows:
+No two children with ASD will experience the same symptoms.
+Rather, doctors place children on a spectrum according to severity.

 Signs of severe autism

-The signs of low functioning autism can be identified as early as infancy with even more noticeable symptoms presented by preschool age.
+Doctors can identify the signs of low functioning autism as early as infancy.
+Even more noticeable symptoms presented by preschool age.
 Research scientists at the Mayo Clinic, NINDS, and Nemours list the following as signs:

 Impaired Social Interaction

-Social settings involving other children can be particularly difficult for those with low functioning autism as they do not usually engage in imaginative play or make-believe.
-Some have trouble maintaining the rules of games set by other children, while others find engaging in group play impossible or uninteresting.
-Initiating conversations can be difficult, and maintaining them even harder; some children seek to communicate in social settings by using single words or short phrases to label an item or make a request.
+Socializing with children can be particularly difficult for those with low functioning autism.
+An imaginative play might be boring, and many children struggle to maintain game rules.
+Others find engaging in group play impossible or uninteresting.
+Initiating conversations can be difficult and maintaining them even is even harder.
+Some children communicate in social settings by using single words or short phrases.
+Labeling items can be helpful.

-Change, whether it be in a game or in the home routine, can be difficult for neurotypical children, but is even more challenging for children with low functioning autism.
+Change, whether it be in a game or the home routine, can be difficult for children with low functioning autism.
 They may become uncooperative, resistant, passive, aggressive, or disruptive.
-These reactions can make friendships hard to establish and maintain, especially at a young age.
-Parallel play is an alternative for children who are not overwhelmed by being in the presence of their peers.
+These reactions can make friendships hard to establish and maintain.
+Parallel play is an alternative for children who are not overwhelmed by their peers.

-Low functioning autistic children may also mimic body language and tone without the ability to comprehend the meanings behind them.
-Other children may continue to have difficulties understanding the most literal speech and directions and find learning new vocabulary difficult.
-Very few children on the autism spectrum enjoy small talk, but those with low functioning autism will likely find it impossible and incomprehensible.
-Speaking clearly, literally, and concisely is the best way to speak to a verbal child with low functioning autism.
+Low functioning autistic children may also mimic body language and tone without comprehension.
+Other children might struggle with literal speech and directions.
+Building a vocabulary can be a very difficult skill.
+No matter an autistic child’s verbal abilities, very few enjoy small talk.
+Children with lower functioning autism might find it impossible, while it annoys others.
+Speaking concisely is the best way to speak to a verbal child with low functioning autism.